 What You Will Need to Clean Your Siding:

 - Soft-bristled nylon scrub brush

 - A ladder

 - Eye protection

 - Ensure that all outside power is off, as it could get wet.

 - Remove away any items that you don’t want to get wet or potentially damaged.

-- Cover any plants or shrubbery that could be damaged.
+- Cover any plants or shrubbery that could damage.

 - Close windows, doors, and vents.

 - Using the hose and spray nozzle, spray down the siding.
 Be sure that you are not directly facing any windows or doors.
-Glass can be damaged by the excessive pressure, or you may experience some water leaking into your house.
+The excessive pressure can damage glass, or you may experience some water leaking into your house.

 - Use the extension pole and soft-bristled brush to scrub small areas at a time.
 Dip the brush in the cleaning solution to ensure you’re are disinfecting.
 You may need to use the ladder to reach certain areas.
 It is most effective to start at the top and work your way down.

 - Scrub any tough stains or areas with potential mildew growth.
 It is recommended that you have someone hold your ladder while you’re standing on it.